Theatre

-The Hartt School is still accepting prescreening submissions from Actor Training and Music Theatre applicants.
-Prescreens can be uploaded to Accepted or through your University of Hartford applicant portal.
+The Hartt School accepts prescreening submissions from Actor Training and Music Theatre applicants until December 1 for those who are applying for the following academic year.
+During the application window, prescreens can be uploaded to Acceptd or through your University of Hartford applicant portal.

 Quick Links